liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

   * Parameter Learning: estimate the parameters in the graph, i.e. what is the most likely assignment to parameters in the model.
   * Structure Learning: estimate the structure of the graph, i.e. determine from data how the variables depend on each other.

+Learning and inference are related: Inference is a subroutine that we repeatedly perform in learning algorithms.

 Exact inference methods include:
 * __Variable Elimination:__ The variable elimination method repeatedly perform two factor operations: product and marginalization in order to perform marginal inference for a specific variable:
   * Product operation: \\(\phi_3(x_c) = \phi_1(x_c) \phi_2(x_c) \\)